vivienldy/final-project/README.md

 #### Introduction
 - What motivates your project?
-I accidentally saw this wonderful project when searching for final project idea.
-Considering it would be nice to combine terrian and cool moving effect together, I think it would be nice to recreate the moving terrian.
-And the rendering seems so nice.
-It would be nice to know more about material and rendering with Houdini.
+We accidentally saw this wonderful project when searching for final project idea.
+Considering it would be cool to combine terrian and fluid effect together, we think it would be nice to recreate the fluid landscape.
+With this project found, we also find some cool effects created by the author and inspired us that we can combine those features together and collaborate to create a cool final result.

 #### Goal
 - What do you intend to achieve with this project?
 Continue get familiar with Houdini.
 There are a lot of Houdini nodes that I still don't know about.
 By watching the tutorials and finishing this final project.
-I hope to get to know more functions in Houdini and maybe know more about rendering with Houdini.
+I hope to get to know more nodes functions in Houdini.
+What's more, the rendering of the secene seems so nice.
+It would be nice to know more about shading and lighting with Houdini.

 #### Inspiration/reference:
 - You must have some form of reference material for your final project.
 Your reference may be a research paper, a blog post, some artwork, a video, another class at Penn, etc.
 - Include in your design doc links to and images of your reference material.
 ![](/reference/1.png)
 Check out this cool [FLUID LANDSCAPE](https://vimeo.com/479847537?embedded=true&source=vimeo_logo&owner=4890881)!
 I found it when searching for final project idea.
 And I would like to make it my main reference.
-For more reference pages, I will add them here.

 #### Specification:
 - Outline the main features of your project.